-The CARDIFF UNIVERSITY/CARDIFF HALF MARATHON is another victim of the pandemic and is having to move the event once again.
+The CARDIFF UNIVERSITY/CARDIFF HALF MARATHON is another victim of the pandemic and has moved the event once again.
 The new date is Sunday 27th March 2022 and already the appetite is so great that places are sold out.
 You can still take part through the charity route, details at the bottom of this page.

 The Cardiff Half Marathon was due to be run in the Welsh capital on 3rd October and has now been re-scheduled.
 It’s actually the third time the event has had to be postponed due to the pandemic, the last race being in October, 2019, when the Kenyan Leonard Langat emerged victorious from a field of more than 25,000 runners to win in a course record 59 min, 30 sec.

 Matt Newman, R4W Chief Executive explained the thinking behind the postponement……..

 “Run 4 Wales (R4W) has been working closely with the Welsh Government and Cardiff City Council to understand the potential timeline for the safe return of events in Wales, including the Cardiff University / Cardiff Half Marathon (CHM).